plugwise/plugwise-beta/README.md

 - `select`: Input selector to choose the active schedule.
 - `switch`: The switch-parts of Plugs/Circles are available as switches, also switching them on/off is supported.

-The `water_heater`-device present in previous releases has been replaced by an Auxiliary Device state-sensor.
-This sensor will only show up when there are more (than one) thermostats present in your climate-system.

 ### How to install?

 - Use [HACS](https://hacs.xyz)